Phonics & Reading Program (DIGITAL PDF)

 • A distinctive aspect is the focus on phonemic awareness, where children learn to sound out words and identify letters without initially engaging in the act of spelling.
 This “Campfire technique” fosters a deep understanding of the sound-letter relationship, crucial for early reading and spelling skills.

-6. Use of Decodable Texts and Classic Literature:
+6. Decodable Texts and Classic Literature:

 • The inclusion of decodable reader and content like Aesop’s Fables or The Velveteen Rabbit (abridged so student can read within the program) provides meaningful, engaging reading practice.
 This choice supports the development of decoding skills while exposing students to quality literature.